Army Reserve (United Kingdom): Interwar re-establishment and mobilisation in 1939

 The Territorial Force (TF) was officially reconstituted in 1921 by the Territorial Army and Militia Act 1921 and renamed in October as the Territorial Army (TA).
 The First-Line divisions (that were created in 1907 or 1908) were reconstituted in that year.
 The TA's intended role was to be the sole method of expanding the size of the British Armed Forces, when compared to the varied methods used during the First World War including the creation of Kitchener's Army.
 All TA recruits were required to take the general service obligation: if the British Government decided, territorial soldiers could be deployed overseas for combat that avoided the complications of the TF, whose members were not required to leave Britain unless they volunteered for overseas service.

 The composition of the divisions was altered, with a reduction in the number of infantry battalions required.
 There was also a reduced need for cavalry, and of the 55 yeomanry regiments, only the 14 most senior retained their horses.
 The remaining yeomanry was converted to artillery or armored car units or disbanded.
 The amalgamation of 40 pairs of infantry battalions was announced in October 1921.
 As part of the post-war "Geddes Axe" financial cuts, the TA was further reduced in size in 1922: artillery batteries lost two of their six guns, the established size of infantry battalions was cut and ancillary medical, veterinary, signals and Royal Army Service Corps units were either reduced in size or abolished.
 The bounty was also reduced to £3 for trained men and £2.10s 0d for recruits, which resulted in finding £1,175,000 of the total savings required from the army as a whole.
 An innovation in 1922 was the creation of two Air Defence Brigades to provide anti-aircraft defence for London.
-It appears that these two brigade relatively quickly became 26th and 27th Air Defence Brigades.
+It appears that these two brigades relatively quickly became 26th and 27th Air Defence Brigades.

 During the 1930s, tensions increased between Germany and the United Kingdom and its allies.
 In late 1937 and throughout 1938, German demands for the annexation of Sudetenland in Czechoslovakia led to an international crisis.
 To avoid war, the British Prime Minister Neville Chamberlain met with German Chancellor Adolf Hitler in September and brokered the Munich Agreement.
 The agreement averted a war and allowed Germany to annex the Sudetenland.
 Although Chamberlain had intended the agreement to lead to a further peaceful resolution of issues, relations between both countries soon deteriorated.
 On 15 March 1939, Germany breached the terms of the agreement by invading and occupying the remnants of the Czech state.